kairos-io/kairos/docs/src/pages/installation/automated.md

 # Automated installation

-It is possible to drive the installation automatically by configuring a specific portion of the configuration file `install`.
+It is possible to drive the installation automatically by configuring a specific portion of the `install` configuration file .
-The configuration file then can be supplied in various way, by either creating an additional ISO to mount (if a VM burn to USB stick or if bare metal), specifying a config via URL or even create a ISO from a container image with an embedded config file, which we are going to explore here.
+The configuration file then can be supplied in various way, by either creating an additional ISO to mount (if a VM burn to USB stick or if bare metal), specifying a configuration via URL or even create an ISO from a container image with an embedded configuration file, which we are going to explore here.

-The `install` block can be used to customize the installation drive, reboot or shutdown, and additional bundles.
+The `install` block can be used to customize the installation drive, reboot or shutdown, and include bundles.
 For example:

 ```yaml
 install: